-- F. If a "nursing practice" course or the nursing practice component of a "mixed" course, is not passed with the required minimum grade or better, the student may not take any further nursing courses that are part of a dyad or have a practice component until the failed practice or mixed course is repeated with the required minimum grade or better. - G. Once a student is matriculated, all nursing courses must be taken at TCNJ. - H. With the first instance of a grade of less than the minimum required in a nursing course or withdrawal from a nursing course, the student is placed on Department of Nursing probation.
+- E. When the nursing course includes a college laboratory and/or a clinical practice experience, both the classroom and the college laboratory and/or clinical practice experiences must be passed. - F. If a "nursing practice" course or the nursing practice component of a "mixed" course, is not passed with the required minimum grade or better, the student may not take any further nursing courses that are part of a dyad or have a practice component until the failed practice or mixed course is repeated with the required minimum grade or better. - G. Once a student is matriculated, all nursing courses (NUR) must be taken at TCNJ. - H. With the first instance of a grade of less than the minimum required in a nursing course or withdrawal from a nursing course as per Nursing academic policy, the student is placed on Department of Nursing probation.
 Only one nursing course may be repeated.
-If a second nursing course is not passed with the minimum required grade or better, the student will be required to withdraw from the nursing program.
-The student's matriculation status will be changed to XXXA. - I. If a student receives unsatisfactory grades in two or more nursing courses in the same semester, the student will be required to withdraw from the nursing program.
-The student's matriculation status will be changed to XXXA.
+If a second nursing course is not passed with the minimum required grade or better, the student will be dismissed from the nursing major.
+The student's matriculation status will be changed to Open Option Undecided. - I. If a student receives unsatisfactory grades in two or more nursing courses in the same semester, the student will be dismissed from the nursing major.
 This document serves as notice for this requirement.
+Matriculation status will be changed to "Open Option - Undecided" and the student will be assigned to the Assistant Provost for Liberal Learning and Academic Advising as the interim academic advisor.
+Students seeking readmission to the Nursing major are advised to consult with the Chairperson of the Department of Nursing in advance of submitting their readmission requests in writing to the Faculty Development Student Affairs (FDSA) Committee.
+Students seeking readmission are strongly advised to do so after at least one semester of successful coursework as a non-major.
+Note: readmission to the Nursing major is not automatic nor guaranteed